Your essential guide to buying a new Dandara home

 Stage 12: Authorising the exchange or missive

-You're nearing the finish line and Dandara is ready to authorise the exchange of contracts (or the signing of the missive in Scotland).
+You’re almost there!
+Dandara will authorise the exchange of contracts (or signing of missives if you’re buying in Scotland).
 This marks a firm commitment to the sale.

-You'll just need to give your solicitor or advocate the go-ahead to finalise the legal details, confirming the agreed completion terms.
-Whether it's a fixed date or based on specific conditions, everything will be clearly set.
-Your solicitor or advocate, along with the Dandara team, will guide you through this final phase.
+All you need to do now is give your solicitor or advocate the go-ahead to finalise the legal details and confirm the agreed completion terms.
+This could be a fixed date or a set of specific conditions, but everything will be made clear to you.
+Your solicitor or advocate, together with the Dandara team, will guide you through this final phase.

 Stage 13: Finalising the exchange of contracts